oxidecomputer/helios/README.md

 at `projects/illumos/packages/i386`.
 These packages can then be transformed and installed in various ways.

-#### Installing locally
+#### Installing: locally on your build machine

 To install your newly built packages on the build machine:

 ```
 $ ./helios-build onu -t my-be-name
-Dec 04 22:55:49.470 INFO creating temporary repository...
+Jan 29 09:33:44.603 INFO creating temporary repository...
 ...
-Dec 04 22:58:11.798 INFO O| beadm activate my-be-name
+Jan 29 09:35:53.050 INFO O| beadm activate my-be-name
-Dec 04 22:58:11.945 INFO O| Activated successfully
+Jan 29 09:35:53.911 INFO O| Activated successfully
-Dec 04 22:58:11.994 INFO onu complete!  you must now reboot
+Jan 29 09:35:53.921 INFO onu complete!  you must now reboot
 ```

 This will transform and install the illumos packages you just built and create a new _Boot Environment_ with the name you pass with `-t` (e.g., `my-be-name` above).
 The new boot environment can be seen with `beadm list`, and has been activated by `onu` so that you can reboot into it.
+See [beadm(8)](https://illumos.org/man/8/beadm) for more information about boot environments.

 When rebooting, it is a good idea to be on the console so you can see any boot messages and interact with the boot loader.